 - 1 bunch of large green onions (the kind with the little bulb on the end)

 - fresh-squeeze juice of 1/2 to 1 whole lime

 - Salsa Maggi (jugo sazonador) or soy sauce

 Grill the onions until they start to get grill marks and the bulbs look cooked through.
 Leave the green stem tails on, but you won’t eat them.

 Once you’ve removed the onions from the grill, put them on a plate or in a bowl and squeeze the desired amount of lime juice over them.

-Add desired amount of Maggi over the top and let the onions sit in the juices for a few minutes.
+Add desired amount of Maggi or soy sauce over the top and let the onions sit in the juices for a few minutes.
 Pick up by the stems and eat the bulbs.